Registered Nurse (RN) Resume Examples

 - Critical Care Registered Nurse (CCRN): Essential for those in intensive care units, the CCRN certification proves advanced skills in critical care, supporting improved patient outcomes and professional development.

-- Certified Emergency Nurse (CEN): This certification is crucial for nurses in emergency departments, showcasing the ability to handle acute and life-threatening conditions with efficiency and competence.
+- Certified Emergency Nurse (CEN): This certification is crucial for nurses in emergency departments; this surfaces the capacity to handle acute and life-threatening conditions with efficiency and competence.

-- Oncology Certified Nurse (OCN): Important for those specializing in cancer treatment, the OCN certification validates expertise in oncology nursing, contributing to improved patient care and professional growth.
+- Oncology Certified Nurse (OCN): Important for those specializing in cancer treatment, the OCN certification validates expertise in oncology nursing; this contributes to improved patient care and professional growth.

 - Certified Nurse Educator (CNE): Ideal for RNs aspiring to teach, the CNE certification highlights proficiency in education and instructional methods, enhancing teaching effectiveness and academic careers.

-- Family Nurse Practitioner-Board Certified (FNP-BC): A key certification for nurse practitioners, it underscores the ability to provide comprehensive healthcare to families, boosting career versatility and patient trust.
+- Family Nurse Practitioner-Board Certified (FNP-BC): A key certification for nurse practitioners, it underscores the capacity to provide comprehensive healthcare to families, boosting career versatility and patient trust.

-- Certified Rehabilitation Registered Nurse (CRRN): This credential is beneficial for nurses in rehabilitation settings, emphasizing skills in helping patients recover and regain independence after illness or injury.
+- Certified Rehabilitation Registered Nurse (CRRN): This credential is beneficial for nurses in rehabilitation settings; the focus is skills in helping patients recover and regain independence after illness or injury.

 - Certified Gerontological Nurse (RN-BC): Valuable for RNs working with the elderly, this certification highlights expertise in geriatric care, promoting better understanding and treatment of aging populations.